humanmade/altis-workflow/docs/clone-and-republish.md

-# Clone & Republish
+# Clone & Amend

-The Clone & Republish feature of Altis, powered by the [Duplicate Post plugin by Yoast](https://yoast.com/wordpress/plugins/duplicate-post/), adds two powerful features that work together to improve your content management workflows.
+The Clone & Amend feature of Altis, powered by the [Duplicate Post plugin by Yoast](https://yoast.com/wordpress/plugins/duplicate-post/), adds two powerful features that work together to improve your content management workflows.

 This feature is enabled by default, but can be disabled by editing the configuration file: